 Many fingers point at what might cause it, but the physical reason for it is power management.
 If you don’t apply enough power to the pixels, your image will have gaps in it — too much power, and you’ll see ghosting.
 Balancing the adaptive refresh technology with proper power distribution is hard.

 Both FreeSync and G-Sync also suffer when the frame rate isn’t consistently syncing within the monitor’s refresh range.
 G-Sync can show problems with flickering at very low frame rates, and while the technology usually compensates to fix it, there are exceptions.
 FreeSync, meanwhile, has stuttering problems if the frame rate drops below a monitor’s stated minimum refresh rate.
 Some FreeSync monitors have an extremely narrow adaptive refresh range, and if your video card can’t deliver frames within that range, problems arise.

 One of the first differences you’ll hear people talk about with adaptive refresh technology, besides the general rivalry between AMD and Nvidia, is the difference between a closed and an open standard.
-While G-Sync is proprietary Nvidia technology and requires the company’s permission and cooperation to use, FreeSync is free to use — people making use of it is a goal of the program, not a way to make money.
+While G-Sync is proprietary Nvidia technology and requires the company’s permission and cooperation to use, FreeSync is free for any developer or manufacturer to use.
 Thus, there are more monitors available with FreeSync support.